 It's not any better for dairy cows or egg-laying hens, who live lives of unimaginable suffering, and are slaughtered when they stop being productive, in adolescence.
-Dairy cows are forcibly impregnated to keep them lactating, and the babies are taken away at birth and most of the the males sent to the veal pens, or just shot in the head on their day of birth.
-Male chicks are also useless to the egg industry, so 4-6 billion baby male chicks are killed every year ground up alive in macerators or suffocated in bags.
+Dairy cows are forcibly impregnated to keep them lactating, and the babies are taken away at birth and most of the the males sent to the veal pens, or just shot in the head and disposed of.
+Male chicks are also useless to the egg industry, so 7 billion baby male chicks are killed every year ground up alive by spinning blades while fully conscious or suffocated in bags.

 - Dairy cows, who are treated like milk machines, have to be kept pregnant to be kept lactating.
 (Here's what that looks like like rape.)

 - Their babies are taken away from them at birth, which is traumatic for both of them, and the males sent to the veal pens.